awtkns/FlippingBooks/README.md

 Please see link below for more details. https://wiki.python.org/moin/Python2orPython3

-2. Instal pip
+2. Install pip
 Instructions as follows
 https://pip.pypa.io/en/stable/installing/

-3. Instal Django 1.11.x
+3. Install Django 1.11.x
 https://www.djangoproject.com/download/
 You can use pip to install Django or manually install it.